RealismusModding/FS17_seasons/README.md

 - Any mod that manipulates growth
 - Any mod that changes animals
 - Any 'season manager' type mods
+- Some animal cleaning mods may not work correctly, especially during the winter

 Known:
 - Difficulties Improve by TyKonKet